-Nina MazarProfessor, Co-Director of the Susilo Institute, Ethics Marketing
+Nina MazarProfessor, Marketing Co-Director of the Susilo Institute for Ethics in the Global Economy

 I’m a behavioral scientist, named one of “The 40 Most Outstanding B-School Profs Under 40 In The World” (Poets&Quants, 2014).
 With my focus on behavioral economics, I investigate how expectations, emotions, peers, and random cues in the environment affect how we think about products, money, investments, and morality, and their implications for welfare, development, and policy.
 My research topics range from the dishonesty of honest people to irrational attraction to free products, the paradoxes of green behavior, tax compliance, organ and blood donation, and nudges to reduce credit card delinquency.
 I was nominated for the SSHRC Aurora Prize for “Outstanding New Researcher” in Canada, and am the recipient of several teaching and research awards, including the William F. O’Dell Award of AMA’s Journal of Marketing Research (for having made the most significant, long-term contribution to marketing theory, methodology, and/or practice with my 2008 JMR paper on Dishonesty).